Day 1 — Darwin, Northern Territory, Australia

 The Hunter River is home to an immense mangrove.
 The image of the Indian Head in the soaring red sandstone cliffs will guide us as we set out in Zodiacs to explore the narrow mangrove channels, watching for numerous bird species and keeping an eye out for saltwater crocodiles, the most aggressive crocodile known to man.

-For those wishing to explore some of the Kimberley’s vast interior an optional helicopter flightseeing excursion is offered to see the famous Mitchell Falls Plateau and Mitchell Falls where four tiers of waterfalls plunge into deep pools that flow out into the Mitchell River.
+For those wishing to explore some of the Kimberley’s vast interior an optional helicopter flightseeing excursion can be arranged to see the famous Mitchell Falls Plateau and Mitchell Falls where four tiers of waterfalls plunge into deep pools that flow out into the Mitchell River.
 The force of the falls is very much depending on seasonal rainfalls.

 -King George River & Falls, Kimberley, Western Australia